 New Drivers Deserve Quality Used Cars From Clutch

 Are you a little nervous about buying a vehicle 100% online?
 Our 210-point inspection and reconditioning process and optional 3-month or 6,000-km limited warranty can help put your mind at ease.
-Plus, every vehicle we sell has an optional 10-day or 750-km test-own period.
+Every vehicle we sell has an optional 10-day or 750-km test-own period.
 If you don’t love your vehicle during this time, you can return or exchange it.

 Check out our range of top-notch used vehicles online, choose the one you love, and complete the purchase online.
 You can also secure financing and purchase extended warranties online for added convenience.